 8. “The Chronic”- Dr Dre

-After a dispute with Eazy-E, former group member and friend of Dr Dre, he decided to split up with the group and leave, creating a new path of success for himself.
-Unknowingly to Dre, Eazy with and his money hungry tendencies, signed over their contracts leaving the group with little control and rights behind their own art.
+After a dispute with Eazy-E, a former group member, and friend of Dr Dre, he decided to split up with the group and leave, creating a new path of success for himself.
+Unknowingly to Dre, Eazy and his money hungry tendencies, signed over their contracts leaving the group with little control and rights behind their own art.

 An vengeful and determined Dre went on to create the best record label in the West Coast rap scene and arguably in this country in its time of success.
 Death Row was created with help from Suge Knight, D.O.C. and Dick Giffrey and “The Chronic” was the introduction to it all.
 The album is full of piercing and direct insults to Eazy-E after the friendship and bond had been destroyed over his recklessness.

-Although this is considered a solo album, an upcoming gangsta rap artist, Snoop Doggy Dogg, has features all throughout this album.
-With the most recognized feature from Snopp Doggy Dogg on “Nothin’ but a G’ thang” , this album stayed at the top of the Billboards giving Snoop Dogg a launchpad for his historical career.
+Although this is considered a solo album, an upcoming gangsta rap artist, Snoop Doggy Dogg, has been featured throughout this album.
+With the most recognized feature from Snoop Doggy Dogg on “Nothin’ but a G’ thang”, this album stayed at the top of the Billboards giving Snoop Dogg a launchpad for his historical career.
 Becoming one of the first rappers to be signed with Death Row.

 Related Read: Best Sounding Vinyl Records of All Time